When to Use JWT vs Server-Side Sessions: Architecture, Security & Scale

 Step-by-Step Fix

-Implement a structured selection framework to align authentication mechanics with your system’s operational boundaries:
+Implement a structured selection framework to align authentication mechanics with your system’s operational boundaries.
+The decision tree below collapses the framework into the two questions that drive most architectures.

 - Audit Immediate Revocation Requirements: If instant session termination is mandatory (e.g., compliance-driven access revocation), implement server-side sessions with encrypted, high-entropy identifiers (≥128 bits).